Administrative Burden Baseline: Update 2025

 Food and Drugs Act (as it relates to food)

-Please note that the administrative burden baseline counts for the Food and Drugs Act (as it relates to food), are posted on Health Canada's website.
-Visit Health Canada's Administrative Burden Baseline page to view this count.
+Read the administrative burden baseline counts for the Food and Drugs Act (as it relates to food).

 Plant Breeders' Rights Act